utsavpatel562/CareerBoost-AI/README.md

 <img src="public/Screenshot 2024-10-17 143643.png" alt="Preview Image"/>

 Welcome to the Full Stack AI Mock Interview App project!
 In this tutorial, we'll build a powerful AI-driven mock interview application using modern technologies.
 This app leverages React, Drizzle ORM, Gemini AI, and Clerk to provide an interactive and realistic interview experience.
+Check it out here https://career-boost-ai.vercel.app

 ## 🚀 Features